jotelha/continuous2discrete/README.md

     pip install -e .

-from within this directory, `c2d` (continuous2discrete) offers a simple command line interface to sample discrete coordinate sets from continuous distributions.
-Type `c2d --help` for usage information.
+from within this directory, `pnp` (Poisson-Nernst-Planck) and `c2d` (continuous2discrete) offer simple command line interfaces to solve arbitrary (1D) Poisson-Nernst-Planck systems and to sample discrete coordinate sets from continuous distributions.
+Type `pnp --help` and `c2d --help` for usage information.

 A simple sample usage to generate a discrete coordinate set from the continuous solution of Poisson-Nernst-Planck equations for